Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: More information on RPA approach

 Finally, the nonzero elements of $S^{l_1l_2}_{l_3l_4}$ read:

 In the expressions of $U^{(c)}$ and $S$, $q_{1,2}\equiv \bm{q}\cdot \bm{a}_{1,2}$, where $\bm{a}_{1,2}$ are the two unit vectors of the Moir\'e lattice.

-In the RPA level, the Cooper pair with momentum and orbital of $(\bm{k}l_3,-\bm{k}l_4)$ could be scattered into $(\bm{k}'l_1,-\bm{k'}l_2)$ by exchanging charge or spin fluctuations, see Fig.~\ref{RPA_effective} which is up to the second order perturbation processes.
-This process induces the following effective interaction,
+In the RPA level, the Cooper pair with momentum and orbital of $(\bm{k}l_3,-\bm{k}l_4)$ could be scattered into $(\bm{k}'l_1,-\bm{k'}l_2)$ by exchanging charge or spin fluctuations, see Fig.~\ref{RPA_effective} which is up to the second order perturbation.
+These processes induce the following effective interaction,

 where $\bar{\alpha}$ and $\bar{\beta}$ denote the opposite-valley bands of the $\alpha$th and $\beta$th ones, respectively, and $\bm{\bar\bm{k}} = \bm k$.
 The effective pairing interaction vertex $V^{\alpha\beta}(\bm{k,k'})$ has the form,